hackforla/food-oasis/.github/ISSUE_TEMPLATE/blank-issue.md

 ---

 ### Overview
-REPLACE THIS TEXT -Text here that clearly states the purpose of this issue in 2 sentences or less.
+REPLACE THIS TEXT -This should be in the form of a user story and why we are doing this.
+We need to do x for y reason.

 ### Action Items
 REPLACE THIS TEXT -If this is the beginning of the task this is most likely something to be researched and documented.